 - Do not use free public proxies when it comes to the security of any information that is important to you, as you essentially trust your traffic to some unknown server controlled by someone else.
 Think about what will happen if you enter your bank card data for payment in an online store and the data before getting to the site of the online store, will pass through such a proxy server.

-If you need really high quality and reliable proxies, then we recommend buying proxies from a proven proxy service provider.
+IIf you need really high quality and reliable proxies, then it would make perfect sense to buy proxies from a proven proxy service provider.
 When choosing a provider, make sure to review all possible information and feedback about the company, and then talk to its account manager to decide if this company can provide a solution to your task.